November 25, 2021

 But for this exercise, we're going to stick to Netflix originals.
 And we're going to review them.
 Not all of them, but 12 of them (technically more since we'll be grouping a couple of trilogies together) over the next few weeks as we present to you the 12 Days of Netflix Christmas Movies.
 So sit back, grab a cup of hot chocolate (or spiked eggnog if you prefer) and let's get started...

 [NOTE: All of what follows comes with the disclaimer that I'm full aware I'm reviewing Netflix Christmas movies and not Academy Award contenders, so when I say something is "a good movie" it's all relative.
-And as a reminder, while this movie may be family friendly, this review isn't.
-It also contains some spoilers but, come on, it's a Netflix Christmas movie.]
+And as a warning, while some of these movies may be family friendly, others are not.
+As such, these reviews might be a little NSFW at times, and may also contains some spoilers but, come on, it's a Netflix Christmas movie.]

 Tweet-length review: "Two hours, two hot cocoas and yet nary a quest in sight."
 That's both a quote from the movie and how I felt after watching it.

 You might recognize: Vanessa Hudgens ("High School Musical"); Emmanuelle Chriqui ("Entourage")

 The plot: A 14th century knight named Sir Cole (Josh Whitehouse) is transported to the year 2019 by an old witch in order to complete his quest before Christmas so that he can become a "true knight."
 Unfortunately, he neither understands 21st century life nor knows what his quest is ... or why he has to go to the future to fulfill it.
 But fear not, on his first night in small-town Ohio, he gets hit by local teacher Brooke Winters (Hudgens) while crossing the street — you know, because he doesn't know what a car is.